-A: The Board of Directors (the "Board") of ProPhase Labs, Inc. (the "Company," "we," "our," or "us," as the context requires) is providing this proxy statement (this "Proxy Statement") to solicit your proxy in connection with the Company's 2018 Annual Meeting of Stockholders (the "Annual Meeting"), which will be held at the offices of Reed Smith LLP, 599 Lexington Avenue, 22 nd Floor, New York, NY 10022, on Wednesday, May 23, 2018, at 4:00 p.m., Eastern Time.
+A: The Board of Directors (the "Board") of ProPhase Labs, Inc. (the "Company," "we," "our," or "us," as the context requires) is providing this proxy statement (this "Proxy Statement") to solicit your proxy in connection with the Company's 2022 Annual Meeting of Stockholders (the "Annual Meeting"), which will be held at the Company's corporate headquarters located at 711 Stewart Avenue, Suite 200, Garden City, New York 11530, on Thursday, May 19, 2022, at 4:00 p.m., Eastern Time.
 The Board is requesting your vote on the proposals described in this Proxy Statement.
-This Proxy Statement and the accompanying proxy card, or voting instruction form, as applicable, are being mailed to stockholders on or about April 23, 2018.
+This Proxy Statement and the accompanying proxy card, or voting instruction form, as applicable, are being mailed to stockholders on or about April 20, 2022.